Peter Lindbäck

-Peter Lindbäck (born 14 June 1955, Helsinki) was the governor of Åland.
+Peter Lindbäck (born 14 June 1955, Helsinki) is an Ålandic politician.
+From 1999 to 2023 he served as the governor of Åland.
+Since 2023, he has been a member of the Parliament of Åland.

-He was born in 1955 and studied at the University of Helsinki, from which he graduated in law in 1981.
+He studied at the University of Helsinki, from which he graduated in law in 1981.

-Lindbäck was appointed governor of Åland on 5 March 1999 when his predecessor Henrik Gustafsson retired.
+Lindbäck was appointed governor of Åland on 5 March 1999, following the retirement of his predecessor, Henrik Gustafsson.